 Increasing partnership referrals remains a key focus for the Safe & Well Team, particularly from hospitals and health care organisations.
-The Service is progressing with several new partners across Bournemouth, Christchurch & Poole in various stages of development.
+So far this is progressing well with six new partners across Dorset & Bournemouth, Christchurch & Poole in various stages of development.
 These are Nature Care Solutions, Nurse Plus, Tricuro, Arbri, Angel Holistic Care and NHS Mental Health Care Services.